SUMITRA021/WayToDestination/README.md

 4. Follow the AR path that appeared on the phone screen to reach the destination.

 ## Contribution
-I would like to extend my utmost gratitude to my teammates **@Divyahegde018 @Pranathi-00-V**.
+I would like to extend my utmost gratitude to my teammates **@Divyahegde018, @Pranathi-00-V and Pooja D S**.
 Thank you for your hard work this past weeks.
 Your dedication helped us reach our goals.
 I deeply appreciate every member of this team for showing relentless effort for this project.

 ## DEMO